Menu

 Plant-based food that MATR

-The process requires no additives, little energy, and just a tenth of the crop amount needed to produce regular meat.
+The process requires no additives, very little energy and just a tenth of the crops that go into conventional meat production.

 New concentration technology enhances flavours while reducing energy demand